A3server/HyggeApp/README.md

   ```sh
   flutter pub get
   ```
+  To get the needed dependencies

 ### Installation

-To install it just run it on the emulator and the app will install itself on your phone!
+To install it, just run it (with Flutter SDK) on the emulator and the app will install itself on your phone!

 <!-- ROADMAP -->